GNOME/pygobject/docs/guide/testing.rst

 Testing and Continuous Integration
 ==================================

-To get automated tests of GTK+ code running on a headless server use Xvfb (virtual framebuffer X server).
+To get automated tests of GTK code running on a headless server use Xvfb (virtual framebuffer X server).
 It provides the ``xvfb-run -a`` command which creates a temporary X server without the need for any real display hardware.